Ask Krrish Contact Us

 5. Handling Recursive Triggers

-A recursive trigger occurs when a trigger performs a DML operation that, in turn, causes the same trigger (or another trigger on the same object) to fire again, leading to an infinite loop and eventually a governor limit exception (e.g., "Maximum trigger depth exceeded").
+A recursive trigger occurs when a trigger performs a DML operation that re-fires the same trigger, creating an infinite loop and eventually a governor limit exception: "Maximum trigger depth exceeded."

 public class AccountTriggerHandler {